Your shop is a veritable music festival.

 And focusing all your online marketing effort on Facebook might cost you plenty of opportunities.

-So get a website from Bay Marketing Co that’s not only affordable, but also lets you market to three major channels from a single point.
+So get a marketing package from Bay Marketing Co that’s not only affordable, but also lets you reach three major channels from a single point.